Nureni82/Course-Syllabus/BIT465/Syllabi.md

 If you cannot join the class because of any adverse weather conditions, power outages, or internet issues, you should contact me as soon as possible.
 Likewise, if I will not be able to join the class for any reason, I will notify you of any cancellation or change as soon as possible.
 If you cannot join the class due to inclement weather, power outage/internet issues, I will make exception relative to the class attendance requirement, and postpone any scheduled tests, exercises, assignments, and other assessments to a later date.

 ## COVID-19 Related Protocols and Pivot Plans
 Cascadia College is a vaccinated community as mandated by Washington State Government.
 Although the instruction delivery modality for this class is *mostly* synchronous (Zoom), it is important that the instructor is informed about any sick student (especially if it is COVID), so that exceptions can be made relative to any scheduled assignments.
-Cascadia College COVID-19 policies and resources are available here.
-Please check the link for regular updates on COVID-19.ments.
+Cascadia College COVID-19 policies and resources are available [here](https://www.cascadia.edu/services/emergency/coronavirus.aspx).
+Please check the link for regular updates on COVID-19.

 ---